acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 same as `description`.

 `date`
-: This is the timestamp for when the artifact file was first created, and should be left alone.
+: This is the timestamp in `YYYY-MM-DDTHH:MM:SS` format for when the artifact file was first created.

 `lastmod`
 : This is the date and time the artifact file was last modified.
+If you're adding a new artifact, this should be the same as `date`.
 If you're updating an existing artifact file, you should update this.

 `draft`
 : You can leave this alone.